dapr/docs/daprdocs/content/en/getting-started/quickstarts/cryptography-quickstart.md

 - Private RSA key
 - A 256-bit symmetric (AES) key

-Generate the keys using OpenSSL:
+Generate two keys, an RSA key and and AES key using OpenSSL and write these to two files:

 ```bash
 mkdir -p keys